Dilank7/ImageProcessor/README.txt

-Assignment 8: Image Processing Extra credit by Dilan Kudva and Isabella Taneja

-All images used were created by Dilan Kudva and Isabella Taneja

 Controller
 Our controller contains the interface "ImageProcessorController" and a class "ImageControllerImpl" The interface contains the method control which allows the controller to be accessed by the user